Holographic Observables at Large $d$: Basics of Wilson Loops and large

-The regularization of infinities can be done in several ways.
+The renormalization of infinities can be done in several ways.
 The infinite distance from the boundary corresponds to the infinite mass of the meson quark and antiquark.
 So subtracting their masses, it is their interaction energy that remains.
-The subtraction of the infinite masses of the quarks in given by \be\la{sren} S_{reg}=\ff{\cT}{\pi \a'}\int_{r_k}^{r_b} dr \sqrt{-g_{tt} g_{rr} }~, \ee where $r_k$ is the deepest point in the bulk that a static string originating from a point at the boundary can reach.
-In the presence of horizons or cigar-type geometries, $r_k$ denotes the horizon or the position of tip of space respectively.
+In fact the counterterm $S_c$ in \eq{stot} is given by the dominant $r_b$ dependent term in the expression of the infinite mass of the quarks given by \be\la{sren} S_{m}=\ff{\cT}{\pi \a'}\int_{r_k}^{r_b} dr \sqrt{-g_{tt} g_{rr} }~, \ee where $r_k$ is the deepest point in the bulk that a static straight string originating from a point at the boundary can reach.
+The counterterm depends only on intrinsic variables of the cutoff surface at $r_b$, while $S_m$ depends also on the sate of the theory.
+In the presence of horizons or cigar-type geometries, $r_k$ denotes the horizon or the position of the tip of space respectively.
 Therefore, the dependence on the dimensions $d$ potentially enters through the metric elements in this expression, although this is not necessary, since the product in the integrand can be $d$-independent.

 The independence of the UV divergence on $d$ in certain theories is not surprising.
 The divergence is related to the way that the string approaches the boundary.
 It is perpendicular to the spatial dimensions running along the $r$-dimension, and therefore, for symmetric spaces like the planar $AdS$ black holes, there should be no $d$-dependence, as indeed happens.